mnskaho/NeuroSpace/README.md

 NeuroSpace aims to answer the following question:

-> **Can a quantum or hybrid quantum-classical model provide better results than a classical model on a given classification dataset?**
+> **Can a quantum-classical model provide better results than a classical model on a given classification dataset?**

 The platform does not assume that quantum models are always better.
 Instead, it provides a controlled experimental environment where classical and quantum models are trained and evaluated under the same conditions.